K0EKJE/Tensor-Decomposition/README.md

 ## Conclusion
 - When working with higher order data, CP decomposition shows a linear increase in computational time as the model rank increases; while Tucker decomposition runs constantly fast.
 - The increase in the order of CP decomposition model does not ensure the decrease in data loss; instead, the loss shows an increasing trend.
 On the other hand, a larger rank of the core tensor results in lower loss.
+- Taking the Frobenius norm of difference of approximated tensor and original tensor over the norm of original tensor as ratio of maintained information, Tucker decomposition model with a $R$ value of 20 gives $ratio = 0.9941$, a $R$ value of 20 gives $ratio = 0.9984$, and a $R$ value of 60 gives $ratio = 0.9995$.
 - Overall, CP decomposition performs well extracting and visualizing different modes in a tensor by analyzing the decomposed matrices separately, and it can successfully extract the extra factor when a new one is added to the original data.
 But for a higher order tensor CP decomposition shows a much worse result compared with Tucker decomposition no matter in terms of loss or running time.

+## References used in the paper (final draft in progress)
+[1] Andersson, Claus A, and Rasmus Bro.
+“The N-Way Toolbox for MATLAB.”
+Chemometrics and Intelligent Laboratory Systems, vol. 52, no. 1, 2000, pp. 1–4.

+[2] Carroll, J. Douglas and Jih Jie Chang.
+“Analysis of individual differences in multidimensional scaling via an n-way generalization of “Eckart-Young” decomposition.”
+Psychometrika 35 1970, pp. 283-319.

+[3] B. Chen, A. Petropolu, and L. De Lathauwer.
+"Blind identification of convolutive MIM systems with 3 sources and 2 sensors."
+Applied Signal Processing} 2002, pp. 487–496.

+[4] Rahmani, Dhouha, and Haïfa Nakouri.
+“Robust Handwritten Digit Classification Using Tensors Decomposition.”
+Mining Intelligence and Knowledge Exploration 2020, pp. 260–269.

+[5] Kolda, Tamara.
+“Multilinear Operators for Higher-Order Decompositions.”
+2006.

+[6] Brunton, Steven L., and J. Nathan Kutz.
+“Singular Value Decomposition (SVD).”
+Data-Driven Science and Engineering Machine Learning, Dynamical Systems, and Control.
+Cambridge University Press 2022, pp. 41–46.

+[7] Kolda, Tamara G., and Brett W. Bader.
+“Tensor Decompositions and Applications.”
+SIAM Review, vol. 51, no. 3, 2009, pp. 455–500.
+Andersson, Claus A, and Rasmus Bro.
+“The N-Way Toolbox for MATLAB.”
+Chemometrics and Intelligent Laboratory Systems, vol. 52, no. 1, 2000, pp. 1–4..